 - 1. The graphical criteria that authorize transportability are applicable to selection bias problems as well, provided that the graph structures for the two problems are identical.
 This means that whenever a selection bias problem is characterized by a graph for which transportability is feasible, recovery from selection bias is feasible by the same algorithm.
 (The Appendix demonstrates this correspondence.) - 2.
 The assumptions needed for transportability are more involved than the ones usually invoked for ensuring non-confoundedness, also called "treatment assignment ignorability."
 In graphical terms, these assumptions may require several d-separation tests on several sub-graphs.
-It is utterly unimaginable therefore that such assumptions could be managed by unaided human judgment, as is normally assumed in the potential outcomes literature [3, 9]. - 3.
+It is utterly unimaginable therefore that such assumptions could be managed by unaided human judgment, as is normally assumed in the potential outcomes literature (Hartman et al., 2015; Stuart et al., 2015). - 3.
 In general, problems associated with generalizing across populations cannot be handled by balancing disparities between distributions.
-A given disparity between P(x, y, z) and $P^(x, y, z)$ may demand different adjustments, depending on the location of S in the causal structure.
-A simple example of this phenomenon is demonstrated in Figure 3(b) of [6] where a disparity in the average reading ability of two cities requires two different treatments, depending on what causes the disparity.
+A given disparity between P(x, y, z)and $P^(x, y, z)$ may demand different adjustments, depending on the location of Sin the causal structure.
+A simple example of this phenomenon is demonstrated in Fig. 3(b) of (Pearl and Bareinboim, 2014) where a disparity in the average reading ability of two cities requires two different treatments, depending on what causes the disparity.
 If the disparity emanates from age differences, adjustment is necessary, because age is likely to affect the potential outcomes.
 If, on the other hand the disparity emanates from differences in educational programs, no adjustment is needed, since education, in itself, does not modify response to treatment.
-Such distinctions, which may become quite intricate in large systems, are managed automatically in the graph-based representation.

-4. In many instances, generalizations can only be achieved by conditioning on post-treatment variables, an operation that is generally frowned upon in the potential outcomes [10, pp. 73-74, 11, 12]; but has become extremely useful in graphical analysis.
-The difference between the conditioning operators used in these two frameworks is reflected in the difference between the counterfactual expression $P(Y_x = y|z)$ and the do-expression P(Y = y|do(X = x), z) [13].
+Such distinctions, which may become quite intricate in large systems, are managed automatically in the graphbased representation. - 4.
+In many instances, generalizations can only be achieved by conditioning on posttreatment variables, an operation that is generally frowned upon in the potential outcomes framework (Rosenbaum, 2002, pp. 73-74; Rubin, 2004; Sekhon, 2009) but has become extremely useful in graphical analysis.
+The difference between the conditioning operators used in these two frameworks is reflected in the difference between the counterfactual expression $P(Y_x = y|z)$ and the do-expression P(Y = y|do(X = x), z).
+(Pearl, 2015).
 The latter expression defines information that is estimable directly from experimental studies, whereas the former invokes retrospective counterfactuals that may or may not be estimable empirically.

-In the next section we will discuss the differences between these two conditioning operators and the benefit of leveraging post-treatment variables in problems concerning generalization.
+In the next Section we will discuss the differences between these two conditioning operators and the benefit of leveraging post-treatment variables in problems concerning generalization.

-2 Ignorability versus admissibility in the pursuit of generalizations where Y_x is the potential outcome predicated on the intervention X = x, S is a selection indicator (with S = 1 standing for selection into the sample) and Z a set of observed covariates.
-This assumption, commonly written as a difference $Y_1 - Y_0 \perp \mid S \mid Z$, appears in Hotz et al. [5]; Cole and Stuart [14]; Tipton et al. [15]; Hartman et al. [9], and possibly other researchers confined to potential outcomes analysis.
+2 Ignorability versus Admissibility in the Pursuit of Generalizations where Y_x is the potential outcome predicated on the intervention X = x, S is a selection indicator (with S = 1 standing for selection into the sample) and Z a set of observed covariates.
+This assumption, commonly written as a difference $Y_1 - Y_0 \perp S \mid Z$, appears in Hotz et al. (2005); Cole and Stuart (2010); Tipton et al. (2014); Hartman et al. (2015), and possibly other researchers confined to potential outcomes analysis.
 This assumption states that in every stratum Z = z of the set Z, the potential outcome Y_x is independent of the factors S that may produce cross-population differences.

-A key assumption in almost all conventional analyses of generalization (from sample-to-population) is S-ignorability, written
+A key assumption in almost all conventional analyses of generalization (from sample-topopulation) is S-ignorability, written